armory/spinnaker-operator/doc/options.md

 ```

 ## `spec.expose`
 Optional.
 Controls how Spinnaker gets exposed.
 If you omit this section, no load balancer gets created.
-If this section is removed, the Load Balancer gets deleted.
+If this section is removed, the Load Balancer does not deleted.

 ### `spec.expose.type`